tigera/docs/calico-enterprise/network-policy/policy-tiers/tiered-policy.mdx

 Whoever is responsible for tier creation, also needs to understand how policy selects matching endpoints across tiers.
 For normal policy processing (without apply-on-forward, pre-DNAT, and do-not-track), if no policies within a tier apply to endpoints, the tier is skipped, and the tier's implicit deny behavior is not executed.

-For example, if policy D in Tier 2 includes a **Pass action rule**, but no policy matches endpoints in Tier 3, Tier 3 is skipped, including the end of tier deny.
-The first policy with a matching endpoint is in Tier 4, policy J.
+In the following example, **policy D** in the Security tier includes a Pass action rule because we want traffic evaulation to continue to the next tier in sequence.
+In the Platform tier, there are no selectors in policies that match endpoints so the tier is skipped, including the end of tier deny.
+Evaluation continues to the Application tier. **Policy J** is the first policy with a matching endpoint.

 ![endpoint-match]({{site.baseurl}}/images/endpoint-match.svg)